astronomer/airflow-guides/guides/airflow-decorators.md

         my_function()
     ```

-    This is recommended in cases where you have lengthy Python functions since it will keep your DAG file easier to read.
+    This is recommended in cases where you have lengthy Python functions since it will make your DAG file easier to read.

 ### Mixing Decorators with Traditional Operators

 If you have a DAG that uses `PythonOperator` and other operators that don't have decorators, you can easily combine decorated functions and traditional operators in the same DAG.
-For example, we can add an `EmailOperator` to our DAG above like this:
+For example, we can add an `EmailOperator` to the previous example by updating our code to the following:

 ```python
 from airflow.decorators import dag, task